exonum/exonum-doc/src/get-started/create-service.md

 For our case, we need to declare a container to store the information about wallets and its balance.
-Inside the wallet we want to store the public key to validate requests from wallet's owner.
+Inside the wallet we want to store the public key to validate requests from wallet’s owner.
 We want to store a name of owner for convenience reasons.
 Also, we need to keep the current balance of the wallet.
 Summing all it up, `Wallet` type will look like: